Behavioral Addiction

 Mental Health Issues

-The connection between behavioral addictions and co-occurring mental illness shows up in research consistently.
+The connection between behavioral addictions and co-occurring mental health disorders shows up in research consistently.
 Individuals with pre-existing disorders known for impulsive features have an elevated risk of developing a behavioral addiction.

-According to research published in the journal Frontiers in Psychiatry, common comorbidities found in behavioral addictions like gambling disorder, internet addiction, compulsive sexual behavior disorder, compulsive buying, and exercise addiction include:
+According to research published in the journal Frontiers in Psychiatry, common comorbidities found in behavioral addictions include:

 - Major depressive disorder (MDD)